radmir-s/discord-bot/README.md

 # AMC Bot

-I have programmed a discord bot that helps people to collect AMC problems with specific keywords from the aops.com website and converts it to a LaTeX file.
+I have programmed a discord bot that helps people to collect AMC problems for specific keywords from the aops.com website and converts it to a LaTeX file.